anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter01.md

 Ensure an implementation of the CNTT Reference Architecture (RA), such as the Reference Implementation (RI), meets industry driven quality assurance standards for conformance, verification and validation.
 The OPNFV Verified Program (OVP), by Linux Foundation Networking (LFN), overseen by the Compliance Verification Committee (CVC), will provide tracking and governance for RI verification.

-For the purposes of this chapter, NFVI+VNF testing will be performed to evaluate **Conformance** (i.e. adherence) to, and demonstrated proficiency with, all aspects of software delivery.
+For the purpose of this chapter, NFVI+VNF testing will be performed to evaluate **Conformance** (i.e. adherence) to, and demonstrated proficiency with, all aspects of software delivery.
 More specifically, Conformance includes:

  - Verified implementations of NFVI+VNF match expected design requirements
  - Clearly stated guidelines for test, badging, and lifecycle management